-WWP invited Brett to compete in the 2012 Race Across America.
-It’s 3,000 miles from Oceanside, California to Annapolis, Maryland — 30 percent longer than the Tour de France.
-The WWP team completed the race in seven days, two hours and finished first in their division.
-They also finished ahead of six able-bodied cycling teams.
+Once WWP knew how important cycling had become to Brett’s recovery, they invited him to compete in the 2012 Race Across America.
+The event covered 3,000 miles from Oceanside, California, to Annapolis, Maryland — 30 percent longer than the Tour de France.
+The WWP team completed the race in seven days and two hours and finished ahead of six able-bodied cycling teams.
 “I had spent years lying in a hospital bed, going through surgeries, rehabbing, and having lots of time to think,” says Brett.
+“The cycling events, especially Race Across America, are some of the hardest — yet most gratifying — experiences of my life.”

+“Wounded Warrior Project enabled me to do things I would have never been able to do on my own,” admits Brett.
 “My biggest motivation is somebody telling me I can’t do something.
 Through my involvement with WWP, I want to show other warriors that, ‘Yes, you can!’”